swiftwolff/Todo-App/README.md

 Completed user stories:

-Required: User can add items to the list
+Required: User can add items to the list<br />
-Required: User can delete items on the list by touching the item on the list for 2 seconds
+Required: User can delete items on the list by touching the item on the list for 2 seconds<br />
-Required: User can edit the itmes on the list by quick touch on the item
+Required: User can edit the itmes on the list by quick touch on the item<br />

 Walkthrough of all user stories: